selfawarestudio/sqzbx/README.md

 - 🔬 Tiny (<1kb gzipped)
 - 💕 Accessible by default
-- ✨ Easy to animate
+- ✨ Easy to style and animate
-- 💅🏻 Easy to style
 - ⚙️ Highly configurable

 ## Installation